rondevera/jslintmate/README.markdown

               ruby path/to/jslintmate.rb --linter-options=browser=true,onevar=false

 You can specify `--linter-options` and `--linter-options-file` together.
-Options from the config file will merge with (and selectively override) `--linter-options`.
+The order of precedence is:

+1. Highest precedence: Options in the JS file, e.g., `/*jslint browser: true */`
+2. YAML config file (via `--linter-options-file`)
+3. Custom bundle options (via `--linter-options`)
+4. JSLintMate's default options

+All default options are included, then merged with and overridden by higher precedence options.

 Note that you can have different options for JSLint and JSHint simply by modifying the "Run JSLintMate" and "Run JSLintMate with JSHint" commands